dotenvx/dotenvx.github.io/blog/_posts/2024-11-28-thanksgiving.md

 And as I reflect back on the last year, I am thankful for that hard work and enormously thankful for the many people who chose to take a chance on dotenvx, and now, use it daily.
 Thank you so much. 🙏

-Most of all I'm thankful for family, friends, and the memories we've had together.
+But most of all, I'm thankful for family, friends, and the memories we've had together.
 It is cherished like gold.

 Happy Thanksgiving all! 🦃